julianlam/feps/fep/61cf/fep-61cf.md

 ---
 slug: "61cf"
 authors: FenTiger <@FenTiger@zotum.net>
+type: implementation
 status: DRAFT
 dateReceived: 2024-02-06
 trackingIssue: https://codeberg.org/fediverse/fep/issues/263
 discussionsTo: https://codeberg.org/fediverse/fep/issues/263
 ---
 # FEP-61cf: The OpenWebAuth Protocol

+OpenWebAuth is a federated remote authentication protocol.
+It can be used alongside protocols such as ActivityPub and Zot to add single sign-on to the Fediverse or to other "social web" projects such as blogs.

 ## Summary